skycoin/teller/integration-testing.md

 # Integration testing checklist

+A btcd simulator is available in `cmd/btcd/btcd.go`.
+See the [btcd simulator README](cmd/btcd/README.md).
+These tests should be performed with the btcd simulator, otherwise you cannot control the deposit conditions and would have to wait a long time for the real BTC network.

 ## If the BTC deposit is an exact multiple of the BTC/SKY rate, the SKY sent is exact

 * Start teller with a btcd node and skycoin node running